inexorgame-obsolete/blog-data/post/2017/09-28-inexor-hackathon-2017.md

 - pro/rata price of a Tuebingen weekend-ticket
 - an "inexorable" t-shirt

-You must not acquire any of the above, however, if you wish to stay with us during the weekend, it is highly recommended to at least have a reservation for the tent.
+You must not acquire any of the above, however, if you wish to stay with us during the weekend, it is highly recommended to at least have a reservation for the our accommodation.
 Please contact us via `info at inexor.org` with the following details

 - your name